 administering department, ministry, or other agency

-Most Acts and Regulations are administered by a government agency, usually a department or ministry, which is identified in the Act
+Most Acts and Legislative Instruments are administered by a government agency, usually a department or ministry, which is identified in the Act

-or Regulation.
+or Legislative Instrument.
 That department or ministry is generally responsible for the operation of the legislation and for making recommendations to

-Deemed Regulations can be administered by a wider variety of agencies.
-The administering agency is provided on the Deemed Regulation's information page.
+Other Instruments can be administered by a wider variety of agencies.
+The administering agency is named on the Other Instrument's information page.

-Changes made to an Act or Regulation are called amendments.
-By default, this website shows Acts and Regulations with the
+Changes made to an Act or Legislative Instrument are called amendments.
+By default, this website shows Acts and Legislative Instruments with the

 amendments incorporated, up to the date indicated (the "as at" date).
-Amendment Acts and Amendment Regulations (as opposed to principal Acts and principal Regulations) are those that make changes to existing Acts or Regulations.
-Deemed Regulations can also be amended; how their amendments are shown depends on the agency that administers them.
+Amendment Acts and amendment Legislative Instruments (as opposed to principal Acts and principal Legislative Instruments) are those that make changes to existing Acts or Legislative Instruments.
+Other Instruments can also be amended; how their amendments are shown depends on the agency that administers them.

-When viewing an Act or Regulation, the Versions and amendments tab displays an "as at" date for each version.
+When viewing an Act or Legislative Instrument, the Versions and amendments tab displays an "as at" date for each version.
 This indicates the last date that amendments commenced and were incorporated into each individual version.

-If the legislation hasn't been amended since it was loaded into the database, the "as at" date will be the date it was loaded until it is officialised.
+(If the legislation is not official and has not been amended since it was loaded into the database and it shows an "as at" date, the "as at" date will be the date it was loaded.)
 See also reprint.

-"Enacted" means, in relation to a Bill, passed or made into law.
+"Enacted" means, in relation to a Bill, passed or made into law (ie when it was assented to by the Governor-General).
 On this website, "as enacted" refers to the original version of an

 Act when it was passed into law.